College of Education > Academics > Counseling & Special Education > Graduate Programs > Counseling (MA/MEd)

 With a master’s degree in Counseling, you’ll transform lives using careful, considered approaches to complex human problems.
-Our graduate counseling program is one of the largest in Illinois and produces skilled leaders in each of its three specialty areas:
+Our graduate counseling program is one of the largest in Illinois and produces skilled leaders in each of its

-The Clinical Mental Health Counseling practitioner-oriented program prepares graduates to work in settings such as community agencies, private practices, hospitals, foster care agencies, and correctional facilities.
+The CACREP accredited Clinical Mental Health Counseling practitioner-oriented program prepares graduates to work in settings such as community agencies, private practices, hospitals, foster care agencies, and correctional facilities.
 You’ll be prepared to help clients overcome the obstacles that prevent them from leading healthy and productive lives.

-The School Counseling specialty area leads to professional school counselor licensure through the Illinois State Board of Education.
+The CACREP accredited School Counseling specialty area leads to professional school counselor licensure through the Illinois State Board of Education.
 You’ll be ready to work in public and private K–12 school systems with a strong background in data-driven counseling.

 You have the option to pursue an initial teaching license (PEL) with a School Counselor endorsement.
 Students who are already licensed can add a School Counselor endorsement to their PEL.